dansanderson/easyasm65/README.md

 **Remember to enable Edit Mode.**

 EasyAsm uses the MEGA65's built-in Edit Mode for editing source files.
+It switches to Edit mode when you first install it.
+When Edit mode is enabled, the "READY" prompt becomes the "OK" prompt.
+If you return to BASIC mode ("READY") while developing your program, be sure to remember to switch back to Edit mode before typing lines of assembly source code.
 Type `EDIT ON` to enable it.
-When enabled, the "READY" prompt becomes the "OK" prompt.
 Loading, typing, or saving assembly language while in BASIC mode will produce incorrect results.

 ## Quick reference